aweirdwhale/MFMirror/README.md

 ```
   .
-  ├── build                   # Compiled files (alternatively `dist`)
   |
   ├── src                     # Source files (alternatively `app`)
   |     └── features          # Here are the face detection, hand gesture, music scripts and so on...
   |     └── components        # Components used in the UI
-  |     └── interface.py      # User Interface itself
+  |     └── behaviour.py      # This manages the whole behaviour of the app
   |
-  ├── tools                   # Tools and utilities
+  ├── interface.py  	      # User interface
-  |     └── DeveloperUI.py   # This is the UI used to test every feature individually
   |
   ├── Explainations           # Here you'll find explanations on features and READMEs assets.
   |     └── Assets